Sheaves and symplectic geometry of cotangent bundles: Cut-off lemmas

 \part{Cut-off lemmas}

 In this part we recall several results of~\cite{KS90} which are called ``(dual) (refined) cut-off lemmas''.
 We also give another version which removes some convexity hypotheses.
 We apply these results to decompose a sheaf with respect to a partition of its microsupport (see Proposition~\ref{prop:cut-off_split_local2} below).
-The starting point is the following problem: for a given sheaf $F\in \Der(\cor_{\R^n})$ and a cone $C \subset T^*_0\R^n$, find a sheaf $G$ such that $\SSi(G) = \SSi(F) \setminus (\SSi(F) \cap C)$ and $F \simeq G$ in the quotient category of $\Der(\cor_{\R^n})$ by $\{H$; $\SSi(H) \cap C = \emptyset\}$.
+The starting point is the following problem: for a given sheaf $F\in \Der(\cor_V)$, with $V = \R^n$, and an open cone $C \subset T^*_0V = V^*$, find a sheaf $G$ such that $\SSi(G) = \SSi(F) \setminus (\SSi(F) \cap C)$ and $F \simeq G$ in the quotient category of $\Der(\cor_V)$ by $\{H$; $(\SSi(H) \cap T^*_0V) \subset \ol C \}$.
 As we have seen in Corollary~\ref{cor:micsuppLagrlisse} the involutivity theorem~\ref{thm:invol} says this problem has no solution in general.
-However, for a given neighborhood $\Omega$ of $\SSi(F) \cap \partial C$ in $T^*M$, it is possible to find $G$ with $\SSi(G) = (\SSi(F) \setminus (\SSi(F) \cap C)) \cup \Omega$ near $T^*_0\R^n$ (see Proposition~\ref{prop:microcutofflevrai1} below).
-One version of the cut-off lemma says that the category of sheaves on $V = \R^n$ with microsupport in some convex cone $\gamma$ is equivalent to the category of sheaves on $V$ endowed with another topology.
+However, for a given neighborhood $\Omega$ of $\SSi(F) \cap \partial C$ in $T^*V$, it is possible to find $G$ with $\SSi(G) = (\SSi(F) \setminus (\SSi(F) \cap C)) \cup \Omega$ near $T^*_0V$ (see Proposition~\ref{prop:microcutofflevrai1} below).
+We first discuss a weaker version of this problem where we don't ask that $\SSi(G) = \SSi(F) \setminus (\SSi(F) \cap C)$ but we only ask for a ``cut-off'' functor $F \mapsto P(F)$ so that $\SSi(P(F))$ is contained in $V \times (V^*\setminus C)$.
+There are several ways to define such a $P$ and we give four variations on the cut-off functors of~\cite{KS90} in~\eqref{eq:defPgam}.
+If we want $P$ to be a projector (see Remark~\ref{rem:proj}) these are in fact the only possible choices (see~\S\ref{sec:Tamproj} for a quick discussion).

+One version of the cut-off lemma says that the category of sheaves on $V$ with microsupport in some convex cone $\gamma$ is equivalent to the category of sheaves on $V$ endowed with another topology.
 We use it to prove that $\SSi(H^i(F))$ is contained in the convex hull of $\SSi(F)$ (see Corollary~\ref{cor:SSHiF} below -- this will be used to construct a graph selector in Part~\ref{part:graphsel}).

+In the last paragraph we consider a relative version of the cut-off functor and recall some its properties already considered by Tamarkin which we will use to recover non-squeezing results in~\S\ref{sec:nonsqueezing}.